MTG/freesound-labs/README.md

 Deploy commands use Python's Fabric (v1.x) and can be found in `fabfile.py`.
 Use `fab deploy` to deploy.
 Currently, Jekyll site is built remotely in the server.

+When new commits are made to the repository, an action will be triggered in the remote server to rebuild the site.

+Also, the `retreive_papers.py` script is automatically run (and the site rebuilt) once a month.